nicolaturn/on_demand_slicing/README.md

 ![](images/slice3.PNG)
 * ### Slice 4 ###
 ![](images/slice4.PNG)

+This folder contains the following files:
+* topology.py -> python script to build the network as shown in the previous image.
+* slicing.py -> python script that permits to activate/de-activate slices via CLI commands.
+* initial_scenerio.sh -> bash script that deny hosts to communicate with each other.
+* slice1.sh, slice2.sh, slice3.sh, slice4.sh -> bash scripts that build virtual queues that are used for communication between hosts.

 ## How to run: ##
 1. Connect with a comnetsemu portale (recommended) or install all the functionalities in your system